 We all have embarrassing details about our lives that we want to keep to ourselves.
 You might be fond of an 80s sitcom or have a bad habit of snacking on leftovers in the middle of the night.
 You might like to spend your free time painting miniatures or reading romance novels.
 Whatever it is, you probably wouldn’t want that information getting out.

 There can be severe consequences for patients if confidentiality is breached.
 A person may face social stigma if their medical condition becomes known to the community.
-If a patient doesn’t trust that their healthcare provider will maintain confidentiality, then they may not provide them with crucial details about their health.
-This can lead to a misdiagnosis that results in a person not getting the care they need.
+And if a patient doesn’t trust that their healthcare provider will maintain confidentiality, then they may not provide them with crucial details about their health.
+Withholding information can lead to a misdiagnosis that results in a person not getting the care they need.

 Maintaining confidentiality in health and social care situations is also a legal requirement.
 By law, healthcare workers have to protect the sensitive personal information of their patients.